karaoc/dayz.test/[Server-Hosting]-Setting-up-the-server.md

 - Delete the folder "ExpansionMod" (in your "server profile" aka "config" aka "sc")
 - Make sure you are loading a Expansion mission

+Please note: Some users thought their server was frozen while in fact it was the "!!!
+String CORRUPTED - FIX OnStoreLoad() !!!" issue.

 #### BattlEye initialization failed

 The battlEye dll is missing from the battlEye folder of your server profile (also known as "config" or "sc").
 A copy paste of this missing dll should do the job in most cases.